-As one of the main tasks of the LoCloud project is to implement a lightweight digital library, the last chapter of this section is dedicated to an exploration of existing cloud based, collections management and digital library software.
+As one of the main tasks of the LoCloud project is to implement a lightweight digital library, this chapter is dedicated to an exploration of existing cloud based, collections management and digital library software.
+These are relevant to the LoCloud project because they competitors of a sort - they offer solutions that small and medium cultural institutions might take up instead of the services offered by LoCloud.
+On the other hand, they may be sources of inspiration for the LoCloud project, when building a lightweight digital library service.